 Northwest Houston, TX, during the early morning.

-Houston, TX radar, during the early night.
+West Houston, TX, during the early afternoon.

-Locations: Northwest Houston, TX.
+Locations: Northwest and west Houston, TX, and Cypress, TX.

 Area Forecast Discussion